evsynthacademy/Intro-Evidence-Synthesis/modules/Systematic Reviews/_posts/2002-01-01-systematic-review.md

 ---
-  title: "What is a Systematic Review?"
+  title: "Systematic Reviews"
 ---

+# What is a Systematic Review?

 A Systematic Review is a type of evidence synthesis.